mmzsource/2015-nextbuild-cqrs-from-the-trenches/trenches.md

 - Use a DSL to generate all the duplicate stuff.
 This kinda solves the initial problem, but doesn’t solve the maintenance problem.

 TODO: what’s more to say?
 This just sucks and in my opinion and it’s worse than in most applications I’ve worked with so far. :(

+{>>I think this section deserves a bit of nuance.
+I agree there's overhead here.
+Especially in smaller systems but the ripple effect you're describing is only valid if commands, events, persistence, and API change at the same time.
+I'm sure this happens a lot during the development phase and I'm sure it will happen once a system goes to production but I would be worried if this happens all the time (maybe CQRS wouldn't be a good choice in this case?).
+Furthermore, I'm always wary of code reuse just for the sake of code reuse.
+Just because your internal representations change doesn't mean your API should change.<<}

 ## ITERATIVE DEVELOPMENT AND MAINTENANCE